evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 - **2-zone climate system:** Supports different temperatures for the driver and passenger.

-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
-This heat pump can save significant energy used for heating in cold weather.
+A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

 ## Comfort Features